nohzafk/german-words-list/src/README.md

 Here is a vocabulary list of German words.

-The word knowledge is extracted from the large language model 'GPT-3.5-turbo-1106'.
+The word knowledge is mostly extracted from the large language model 'GPT-3.5-turbo-1106'.
 Please note that there might be mistakes or misinformation.

 # Word Lists